Ober Gatlinburg, Winter Magic & Gatlinburg’s Best Winter Excitement

 In addition to winter sports and attractions, there are several places for shopping and dining, and annual special events you can’t see anywhere else.
 Let’s check out the list!

-Ski and snow season starts around mid-December and ends sometime around mid-March, depending on the weather.
+Ski and snow season at Ober Gatlinburg starts around mid-December and ends sometime around mid-March, depending on the weather.
 Mother Nature is in charge!
 There are 10 ski trails with one double chairlift and two quads.
 Skis, boots, poles and snowboards are available for rent, as are jackets, helmets and pants for adults and children.

 Never skied before or maybe you need a refresher?
 Enroll in the Ober Gatlinburg Ski School to learn how to experience those adrenaline thrills while getting safely down the slopes.

-Their snow tubing park opens the Saturday before Thanksgiving (November 19, 2022) and runs until March 2023.
-Purchase a 90-minute session, then hop on the Magic Carpet — which is an outdoor escalator — to take you up the mountain for some snow tubing fun.
 Children ages 3-4 can ride for free with a paying adult, but children 2 and under aren’t allowed on this one.
 Sessions may sell-out well in advance for holiday periods and most weekends, so book early if you want to experience this!

-PLAY AT CUBBIES SNOW ZONE
+PLAY AT THE SNOW ZONE

 GLIDE ON THE ICE SKATING RINK